Root Canals: Need an Emergency Dentist?

-- first your care provider will numb the gums around your decaying tooth
+- your care provider will numb the gums around your decaying tooth

-- then he or she will wrap a rubber “dam” around it to seal off your saliva
+- he or she will wrap a rubber “dam” around it to seal off your saliva

 - he or she will use highly specialized equipment to drill an opening in the top of your tooth and slide in root canal files

-- the root canal files will scrap out bacteria, pulp, nerve tissue and tooth decay
+- the dentist will scrap out bacteria, pulp, nerve tissue and tooth decay

-- finally the spotless tooth is sealed with a temporary filling
+- the spotless tooth is sealed with a temporary filling

 - about a week later he or she will fill the cavity of your tooth with state-of-the-art materials